 SUNY - OSWEGO

-SUNY College in Oswego offers a Master of Arts in Strategic Communication program in an on campus classroom format.
+SUNY College in Oswego offers a Master of Arts in Strategic Communication program online and in an on campus classroom format.

 What to Know: The Master of Arts in Strategic Communication program offers a flexible curriculum that allows students to select one of three tracks in the 34-credit program: Integrated Media & Social Networks, Health Communication and Organizational Communication.

 What Does It Cost?: The cost per credit hour is $453 for New York residents, and $925 for non-residents.

 Anything Else?: SUNY - Oswego reviews applications on a rolling basis.